-6.67 The TA explains that the current commercial use of the site involves a normal operation of 295 arrivals and 295 departures over a 24 hour period but with a potential for a maximum of 561 arriving and 561 departing over a 24 hour period.
+- operation of 295 arrivals and 295 departures over a 24 hour period but with a potential for a maximum of 561 arriving and 561 departing over a 24 hour period.
 The proposal would result in a predicted 361 arrivals and 369 departures which is less than the maximum potential of the site as existing.
 The proposal would result in a residential use so the associated vehicle movements would be different to the existing commercial use of the site with significant less lorry movements.
 The proposal would not affect current vehicle movements associated with the nearby railway level crossing and would not result in any issues with nearby junction capacities.
-Therefore this would be acceptable with regard to the surrounding road network in regard to policies PMD9 and PMD10, and paragraphs 108 and 110 of the NPPF.

-6.68 Highways England raise no objections and the Council's Highway Officer does not object but has raised concerns over the potential impact upon the safety at the level crossing as this only has half barriers crossing the road.
+Therefore this would be acceptable with regard to the surrounding road network in regard to policies PMD9 and PMD10, and paragraphs 108 and 110 of the NPPF. - 6.70 Highways England raise no objections and the Council's Highway Officer does not object but has raised concerns over the potential impact upon the safety at the level crossing as this only has half barriers crossing the road.
 Whilst this concern is noted it is the responsibility of Network Rail to ensure safety at the level crossing as they have responsibility for the management and control of the existing level crossing barriers.
 Despite numerous consultations with Network Rail they have not provided a response so the barriers would remain as existing.